getgrav/grav-plugin-shortcode-media/README.md

 #### SlideShare

-An example of the Tabs shortcode is as follows:
+An example of the SlideShare shortcode is as follows:

 ```
 [slideshare id="58575464"]